aribgithub/577ml/README.md

 Instructor Name: Randy R. Davila

 Introduction:
 This repository has been  created by Arib Siddiqui, a graduate student of MEML program at Rice.
 It contains all projects created in my graduate level INDE 577 Data Science and Machine Learning course instructed by Randy Davila.
-In this repository I am implementing Machine learning algorithms in data set called reducedworkforce (rwf577.csv).
+In this repository I am implementing Machine learning algorithms in data set called reduced workforce (rwf577.csv).

 In this course, we are learning data science and machine learning algorithms and python-based applications.
 Course topics consist of supervised learning, unsupervised learning, and optimization methods.